tetzng/pez/README.md

 ## Configuration

-pez uses two main configuration files: `pez.toml` and `pez-lock.toml.` By default, these files are created in the fish configuration directory, but you can specify a different location using environment variables.
+pez uses two main configuration files: `pez.toml` and `pez-lock.toml`.
+By default, these files are created in the fish configuration directory, but you can specify a different location using environment variables.

-Configuration File Locations
+Configuration file locations

 The configuration files are located based on the following priority:
 `$PEZ_CONFIG_DIR` > `$__fish_config_dir` > `$XDG_CONFIG_HOME/fish` > `~/.config/fish`